Sahara dust Blankets Central Europe, Affecting Air Quality in Italy, Slovenia, and Croatia

 Not the First, Not the Last:

-Saharan dust storms are a recurring phenomenon, and their frequency and intensity may be influenced by factors like and desertification.
+Saharan dust storms are a recurring phenomenon, and their frequency and intensity may be influenced by factors like climate change and desertification.
 Scientists are studying the long-term implications of these dust events on human health, ecosystems, and weather patterns.

 A Global Phenomenon with Local Effects: